waldur/waldur-docs/docs/integrator-guide/api-lifecycle.md

 Every release includes a changelog entry in the [Changelog](../about/CHANGELOG.md) with categorized sections: features, improvements, bug fixes.

-### OpenAPI schema diffs

-For each release, an OpenAPI schema diff is auto-generated and published under the API Changes section (see e.g. [8.0.3 diff](APIs/api-changes/waldur-openapi-schema-8.0.3-diff.md)).
-These diffs show:

-- New endpoints added
-- Endpoints removed
-- Changed parameters, fields, or response structures

-For example, `waldur-openapi-schema-8.0.3-diff.md` lists all endpoint additions and removals between 8.0.2 and 8.0.3.

 ### SDK regeneration

 The Python, Go, and TypeScript SDKs are regenerated from the OpenAPI schema on each release.
 SDK users can pin to a specific version and review the updated schema before upgrading.